giordano/macos-compatibility-version/README.md

 Magic number: 42
 ```

-The check is apparently never triggered on macOS 12, not even when requesting a relatively
+The check is no longer triggered on macOS 12, not even when requesting a relatively old
-old version of macOS, and so the program is run normally.
+version of macOS, and so the program is run normally.